Management of Technology Curriculum | Technological Leadership Institute

 This work-based research project includes scoping, analysis, development of options, recommendations and implementation approaches.
 A formal presentation to the capstone faculty committee is required.
 Employers of TLI students often tell us that the value generated by their students’ capstone projects exceeds the program cost.
 Some examples of recent capstone projects are included in the menu below:

-MOT 8950: International MOT Project
+MOT 8950: International Management of Technology Project (IMTP)

 There's no better way to experience international business than actually going abroad.
 As part of the Management of Technology graduate degree program, students travel to two foreign countries to analyze cultural, economic, governmental and social perspectives in an international business context.